OrianaVenture/VentureValheim/LocationReset/README.md

 ### Skip/Allow Resetting Certain Locations

 There is a config called ``IgnoreList`` in the configuration file in which you can specify locations NOT to reset separated by commas, for example: ``StartTemple, Eikthyrnir, WoodHouse6``.
 Similarly there is a config called ``AllowList`` in which you can specify locations to always reset regardless of the ``ResetGroundLocations`` setting and internal mod default settings.
 Be warned that overriding default ignored locations can cause strange behaviors, there is a reason they are hard coded as ignored.

+PLEASE NOTE: These configurations are case sensitive.
+You must match spelling exactly or your configurations will not take effect.

 To see a list of all location names you can see them on the [Jotunn Modding Wiki](https://valheim-modding.github.io/Jotunn/data/zones/location-list.html).